MariaDB4j/MariaDB4j/README.md

 MariaDB4j was initially developed for use in Mifos, the "Open Source Technology that accelerates Microfinance", see http://mifos.org.
 Coincidentally, OpenMRS the "Open Source Medical Records System" (see http://openmrs.org), another Humanitarian Open Source (HFOSS) project, also uses MariaDB4j (see https://github.com/vorburger/MariaDB4j/pull/1).

-_Please feel free to send a PR linking to your-own-cool-project-using-MariaDB4j_.

-As of May 2016, a [Git Hub Code search shows about 300 hits for MariaDB4j usages](https://github.com/search?p=3&q=MariaDB4j&type=Code&utf8=%E2%9C%93).
+See the [USERS.md](USERS.md) file (also included in each built JAR!) for a list of known users, and please send a PR adding your name to it to show your appreciation for this free project!

 Anything else?
 --------------